lilian-pouliquen/John2.0/README.md

 ==> file location : module/deplacer.py

 There are also data entry checks, other bug fixes to make, and maybe other stuff I did not see.

+You can help me to translate comments if you want too.

 Thank you for your help!